 3. Have Spring traditional repertoire

 The Winter is not the only time for traditions with alumni.
 By having songs that seniors look forward to, perhaps a “final” song in the concert, that song can help to instill a deeper connection to the choral program.
 From the very moment we bring out that piece in rehearsal, perhaps in early March, the students will start thinking about the concert and the alumni.
 Our Spring Concert has 6 traditional songs that are sung every year, 3 that include alumni.
+For the list of our 6 pieces (with recording links), click here.

 Alternative Concert Assignment – for singers who missed the concert